rlapreze2/VBA-challenge/README.md

 Contributions are welcome.
 To propose changes, please reach out with your suggestions or open an issue in the project repository.

 ## Credits
-Developed by Albert J. Lee.
+Developed by Robert C. LaPreze.
 Inspired by coursework and collaborative learning sessions.